 [1] A prosecutor has the responsibility of a minister of justice and not simply that of an advocate.
-This responsibility carries with it specific obligations to see that the defendant is accorded procedural justice, that guilty is decided upon the basis of sufficient evidence, and that special precautions are taken to prevent and to rectify the conviction of innocent persons.
+This responsibility carries with it specific obligations to see that the defendant is accorded procedural justice, that guilt is decided upon the basis of sufficient evidence, and that special precautions are taken to prevent and to rectify the conviction of innocent persons.
+Rule 5-110 is intended to achieve those results.
+All lawyers in government service remain bound by rules 3-200 and 5-220.